GIMP Splash Archive

 Restart GIMP and your splash screen should be the one being used by GIMP instead of the one from the archive.
 If you have more than one splash screen, then GIMP will pick one at random.
 More information is available in the gimp manual page.

-If there are multiple users on your system and you want to make a single splash screen available for all of them, then you can save your image in $PREFIX/gimp/2.0/images/gimp-splash.png.
+If there are multiple users on your system and you want to make a single splash screen available for all of them, then you can save your image in $PREFIX/share/gimp/3.0/images/gimp-splash.png, but it will be replaced if GIMP is updated.